What are the education requirements to qualify to apply for the CPA examination?

-(a) The accredited college or university must be accredited at the time your education was earned by virtue of membership in one of the following accrediting agencies:
+(a) The college or university must be accredited at the time your education was earned by a regionally or nationally accrediting agency recognized by the board.

 (b) If an institution was not accredited at the time your education was earned but is so accredited at the time your application is filed with the board, the institution will be deemed to be accredited for the purpose of (a) of this subsection provided that it:

 (i) Certifies that your total educational program would qualify the applicant for graduation with a baccalaureate degree during the time the institution has been accredited; and